The Ultimate Step-by-Step Guide to Drying Wood Like a Pro

 Bound Water

-Bound water is located within the cell walls and has a direct effect on the wood’s physical characteristics.
-As the drying process continues and bound water is expelled, the wood experiences shrinkage while becoming denser and stronger.
-The transition from fiber saturation point to a drier state is marked by this removal.
+Bound water is trapped in the cell walls and affects the wood’s physical traits.
+As the drying goes on and bound water leaves, the wood shrinks, becoming denser and stronger.
+This change happens as it moves from the fiber saturation point to a drier state.

 Hygroscopic Water

-Even after the drying process, wood retains the ability to absorb moisture from its environment.
-This hygroscopic property allows wood to adjust its moisture content in response to surrounding humidity, which can result in swelling or shrinkage.
+Even after drying, wood can still soak up moisture from the air.
+This hygroscopic property helps wood adjust its moisture content based on humidity, which can lead to swelling or shrinking.

 Critical Moisture Levels